 1. Angry YouTube Gamers 2: Electric Boogaloo

-In early June, Ian Sherr of CNET published a controversial article that looked into how the most popular video game commentators.
-Specifically how they build their success with anger (without looking into why they are angry).
+In early June, Ian Sherr of CNET published a controversial article that looked into the most popular video game commentators.
+Specifically how they build their success with anger.
 Then a few weeks later, some blogger latched on to this and wrote two pieces that branded the most popular YouTube gamers as the “new face” of GamerGate.

 So what did these commentators do to be branded as the new “face of GamerGate”?
 They liked Cyberpunk 2077!
 The blogger has equated these commentators to a controversial moment in games media because they have praised Cyberpunk 2077.
 This all comes back to a minor controversy back in 2018 when a former community manager used #WontBeErased (a hashtag used to bring attention to transgender civil rights) in a distasteful promotional Tweet.
 CD Projekt Red was quick to respond and apologize for what happened.